srp33/GoodNomen/README.md

 # Introduction

-*GoodNomen* enables researchers to standardize tabular data files through a user-friendly interface.
+*GoodNomen* enables researchers to standardize tabular data against ontologies from [BioPortal](https://bioportal.bioontology.org/) via a user-friendly interface.
+Column names and data values can be standardized.

-# Background

-We will post the preprint here later.

 # Demo Version

-We will post a link to this later.
+You can try Good Nomen [here](https://bioapps.byu.edu/GoodNomen).

 # Installing and running Good Nomen

 This repository provides scripts for executing Good Nomen within a Docker container.
 First, you will need to install the Docker engine (see [https://docs.docker.com/install](https://docs.docker.com/install/)).

+Second, you will need to obtain an API key from [BioPortal](https://bioportal.bioontology.org/help#Getting_an_API_key).
+Store this in the root directory of this repository in a file called `BioPortalApiKey.txt`.

-Then execute the `build_docker` script at the command line to build the Good Nomen Docker image (this may need to be modified slightly on Windows).
+Then execute the `build_docker` script at the command line (this may need to be modified slightly on Windows).
 After the image has been built, use the `run_docker` script to start a container with Good Nomen running inside it.

 # Contact Us